--> Goldsmiths, University of London, Cinema location, 8 Lewisham Way, London SE14 6NW

 London is one of the most popular destinations for international flights, with numerous direct routes from various countries around the world, making it easily accessible from different locations.

-To reach the London Film Museum from Heathrow Airport (LHR), you have several convenient options:
+To reach BFI Southbank (London SE1 8XT) from Heathrow Airport (LHR), you have several convenient options:

-Each of these options offers a convenient way to get from Heathrow Airport to the London Film Museum, with the Tube being the most cost-effective and the taxi being the most direct.
+Each of these options provides a convenient way to travel from Heathrow Airport to BFI Southbank, with the Tube being the most cost-effective and the taxi being the most direct.

 The conference venue is close to a wide range of accommodation options, including hotels and bed & breakfasts.
 Attendees of Eurographics 2025 and co-located events are encouraged to use their preferred hotel booking platforms to secure the best rates.